-- overlays (In Progress).
-In addition, develop cross trained/hybrid positions as necessary, allowing more flexibility in times when workload is high in one area but low in another. - 3.
-Provide consistent training for Landmarks Commissioners and Neighborhood Task Force members in accordance with Certified Local Government Agreement and Commission policies.
+- Provide consistent training for Landmarks Commissioners and Neighborhood Task Force members in accordance with Certified Local Government Agreement and Commission policies.
 Include an allocation for Landmark Commissioner training in the annual P+UD budget. - 4.
 Streamline Landmark Commission Public Hearings by eliminating unnecessary procedural requirements while still complying with State and Federal regulations. - 5.
 Document ordinance interpretations from the City Attorney's Office and staff to increase consistency and efficiency.
 Document the recommendations of courtesy design reviews so that applicants can demonstrate to the Landmark Commission that they have followed the courtesy design review recommendations made for their case.

-- · City Attorney's Office
+- City Attorney's Office

-- · City Manager's Office
+- City Manager's Office

 - Office of Equity and Inclusion

 - Development Services

 - Office of Economic Development

 - Preservation Dallas

 - Texas Historical Commission

 - Big City Preservation Network

-- National Trust for Historic Preservation
+- National Trust for Historic

+Preservation

-- National Alliance of Preservation Commissions
+- National Alliance of

+Preservation Commissions

 Implementation Steps Lead Department Budget Impact/ Source Year 1 Priority Draft initial code amendment recommendations for demolition delay and to streamline the COA process (including tiered structure to increase administrative approval) to be approved by Landmark Commission by May 2024 and secure adoption by July 2024.
 P+UD One-Time Internal Remove unnecessary Landmark Commission public hearing procedural requirements by July 2024.
 P+UD One-Time Internal Create standard operating procedures for staff and establish documentation of ordinance interpretations by October 2024.
 P+UD One-Time Internal Yes Begin annual training for Landmark Commission and Neighborhood Task Force members by July 2024.
-P+UD Ongoing Internal or External Yes
+P+UD Ongoing Internal or External Yes Metrics and Other Indicators of Success: Percentage of online application submittal increased to o 90%

-- Percentage of online application submittal increased to 90% - · Number of online application submittals
+• Number of online application submittals